AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 ### Maximum data read response

-Responses are limited to 2<sup>31</sup> bytes, so the data bytes and the formatting bytes that form the response cannot exceed this value.
+Responses are limited to 2<sup>31</sup> bytes, so the number of bytes written during response serialization cannot exceed that value.
-An error message is returned when the response limit is reached.
+An error message suggesting a smaller read request is returned when the response limit is reached.

 ```text
 400 bad request error